ssmiller25/bricktracker/README.md

     environment:
       - REBRICKABLE_API_KEY=your_api_key_here
       - DOMAIN_NAME=https://your.domain.com
-      - LINKS=True #optional, enables set numbers to be Rebrickable links on the front page.
+      - LINKS=True #optional, enables set numbers to be Rebrickable links on the front page
+      - RANDOM=False #optional, set to True if you want your front page to be shuffled on load
 ```

 If using locally, set `DOMAIN_NAME` to `http://localhost:3333`.